gravitational/teleport/e/dev-deploy.md

 Make targets in this repo are available to build teleport binaries locally and deploy them to an existing tenant on the Teleport Cloud staging cluster.

-The inital implementation is derived from [cloud/RFD-0026](https://github.com/gravitational/cloud/blob/master/rfd/0026-Teleport-Release-Validation.md).
+The initial implementation is derived from [cloud/RFD-0026](https://github.com/gravitational/cloud/blob/master/rfd/0026-Teleport-Release-Validation.md).

 ## Pre-requisites